 The 1928 RCT Annual Report was the first to list Tower 5 as an 8-function "mechanical-cabin".
 Cabin interlockers were used where the traffic was insufficient to justify a manned tower, typically in cases where one line was more heavily used and the other lightly used.
 By lining the interlocker to permit continuous movement on the busier track, trains on that line did not have to stop.
 When a train approached on the lightly used line, the crew would stop and manually throw the interlocker signals to permit passage over the crossing, warning oncoming trains on the busier line that the crossing was occupied.
 After crossing, the signals could be re-lined by the train crew to permit trains on the busier line to resume normal operations.

 Although Tower 5 became a cabin interlocker in 1927, it was a manned tower for many years prior.
 The 1924 Sanborn Fire Insurance map of Houston (below) shows a small, square two-story "office" structure standing alone at this railroad junction.
 Presumably this is Tower 5 for there would be no other reason for such a structure to be located near a railroad junction.
 RCT files state that Tower 5's interlocking functions were moved to Tower 139 in 1940.
-If you have a photo or any additional information about this tower, please contact us.

 Historic Map, Tower 5 Location